CoderCoderCoder/ACE_NEW_FINE/README.md

 "Adversarial Co-Evolution of Neuro-Evolution with Feasible-Infeasible Evolution"

 Yeah ... that is a lot of buzz words and a lot of the uses of "evolution".
-This was 100% because we fell it accurately explains our algorithm and not at all because it spells a few words.
+This was 100% because we fell it accurately explains our algorithm and not at all because it spells a few words ... honest.

 Let's break down the algorithm